Hi, I'm Gary Ang, or Ming.

 More about me.

-I currently lead the development of supervisory frameworks for responsible AI and AI risk management at the Monetary Authority of Singapore (MAS).
-Started work in this role in 2024.
 One of the first pieces of work I embarked on was to synthesize my past experience in model risk management with my background in AI to deliver the Information Paper on AI Model Risk Management in banks at the end of 2024.
+I also developed Singapore's first AI Risk Management Guidelines (AIRG) for the financial sector in 2025.
+I was also part of the Singapore Accreditation Council's Working Group for the development of the accreditation programme for ISO 42001: AI Management System.

-Prior to this role, I was division head of the investment risk management division in MAS.
-The division of 20 helps to risk manage Singapore's multi-billion dollar foreign reserves.
+Prior to this role, I was division head of the investment risk management division in MAS, and oversaw a division of 20 to risk manage Singapore's multi-billion dollar foreign reserves.
 I was responsible for a wide range of areas - from working with the portfolio managers on asset allocations, to risk limits, inhouse risk systems, as well as managing external fund managers.

 Prior to all this, I spent many years looking deeply at Basel 2, 2.5 and 3 rules for banks, as well as the equivalent rules in the capital market space.
 I also spent many years auditing models in banks and exchanges, ranging from credit scoring models, to market pricing and risk models, as well as margin models.